akitikkx/Insight/README.md

 ### Pre-requisites
 Please obtain an API key from http://www.omdbapi.com/ before launching the application.
-You will need to place this key in gradle.properties as part of the OmdbKey property.
+You will need to place this key in gradle.properties as part of the `OMDbKey` property.

 ```
 OmdbKey="[your API key goes here]"
 ```

 ## Architecture
-The Insight: Movies and TV Search is built using Kotlin and the following Jetpack components:
+`The Insight: Movies and TV Search` is built using Kotlin and the following Jetpack components:

 - ViewModel & LiveData
 - Navigation
+- SavedStateHandle with custom AbstractSavedStateViewModelFactory

+and the following additional libraries:

 - Hilt

-and the following additional libraries:

 - Retrofit & OkHttp
 - Glide
 - Material Design